jgeary/point-dao-contracts/README.md

 See the GalaxyAsks [integration test](https://github.com/jgeary/point-dao-contracts/blob/master/contracts/test/GalaxyAsks.integration.t.sol) to see a thorough example of how it works in code.

-# Governance and Urbit Proposals
+## Governance and Urbit Proposals
 The governance system uses standard general-purpose openzeppelin governance contracts, so it is battle-tested and compatible with tools like [Tally](https://www.withtally.com/).
 In the interest of minimizing transaction fees, the DAO should do snapshot votes for each Urbit proposal to get a yes/no answer, and then a proposer can propose an onchain transaction which would submit that winning answer to Urbit's Polls contract on behalf of each galaxy owned by the treasury.

-# Token
+## Token
-There is a max supply of 284,444.44...
+POINT is an ERC20 token with a max supply of 284,444.44...
 POINT.
 This comes from:

-- GalaxyAsks can mint 1000 POINT each of the 256 Urbit galaxies it can potentially acquire, and this hypothetical total of 256,000 POINT is makes up 90% of the supply.
+- GalaxyAsks can mint 1000 POINT for each Urbit galaxy it can potentially acquire (there are 256 total), and this hypothetical total of 256,000 POINT accounts for 90% of the max supply.
-- The other 10% is intended for team, incentives, airdrops and grants.
-The DAO should put most of this 10% in a long-term vesting contract to ensure proper incentives.
+- The other 10% is intended for team, airdrops, grants and other incentives.

+At any time, there can be exactly one `minter` that is capable of minting up to the max supply.
+GalaxyAsks is intended to be the only minter forever.
+If there is an issue or a new version of GalaxyAsks, governance can update the minter address to `0x0...0` (nobody) or a new contract address.

+Token transfers will be paused at first, but governance can vote to unpause transfers.
+GalaxyAsks can still mint when transfers are paused.

+## To Do
+- [ ] Long term vesting and inflation contract for treasury POINT tokens
+- [ ] Research and implement option for galaxy owners to become the management proxy once governance acquires their galaxy, ideally without breaking continuity
+- [ ] GalaxyLocker contract with minimum necessary functions (for governance only) to store galaxies and require burning 1000 POINT to transfer galaxy elsewhere
+- [ ] Thoroughly test the governance module voting on Urbit proposals
+- [ ] Research ideal parameters (timelock, voting period, quorum etc) to maximize compatibility with Urbit governance and minimize attack surface area.
+- [ ] Write hardhat deploy script that can run PointDaoDeployer and verify all contracts on etherscan
+- [ ] Deploy on testnet, manually test